 No. Employees in positions designated as essential are expected to report to working during suspended operations.
 If an employee is not able to report to work, normal leave process apply e.g. the employee must call in to report being absent from work, provide a reason for the absence, and use whatever form of time off is available and appropriate based on the circumstances.

 Why do overtime exempt professional staff not have to make up time missed during suspended operations?

 Overtime exempt professional staff are held accountable for getting work done regardless of the amount of time it takes to do it.
 If a period of suspended operations interrupts work, then the professional staff employee needs to work as much as is required to catch up on work that may have been missed.
 Overtime exempt professional staff do not receive pay for additional time that is worked to meet commitments.

-For employees who are allowed to use annual leave, compensatory time, leave without pay, or make up missed work time, who decides which option is selected, the employee or the supervisor?
+For employees who are allowed to use vacation, compensatory time, unpaid time off, or make up missed work time, who decides which option is selected, the employee or the supervisor?

-The employee chooses whether to use leave or to make up time missed during suspended operations.
+The employee chooses whether to use time off or to make up time missed during suspended operations.

 When an employee chooses to make up time missed during suspended operations, who determines when the employee will make up the missed work time?